Beautiful, luxurious design

 Let’s get it out of the way.
 Reasonably speaking, you shouldn’t buy the Mate 30 Pro, not in its current form.
 It’s a superb device, but the Google uncertainty makes it impossible to recommend to the average user.

 The Huawei Mate 30 Pro is the forbidden fruit of the tech world.
-You know you should avoid it, and you can come up with strong, reasonable arguments to do so.
-It’s pricey, it’s iterative, it’s a bit impractical, and it’s a pain to get hold of right now.
+You know you should avoid it, and you can come up with reasonable arguments to do so.
+It’s pricey, it’s iterative, it’s a bit impractical, and it’s a pain to get hold of.
 But you still want it.

 This is Android Authority’s Huawei Mate 30 Pro review.